 "The Government is committed to working towards zero suicide.
 We announced this ambition in 2015 and highlighted a number of areas that were doing good work in this area, including Merseyside.
 Last year we asked the NHS to work towards zero suicide for inpatients and every mental health trust in the country will have a zero suicide plan in place by the end of March," the Minister wrote.

 "However, I am sure you will agree with me that every suicide is preventable.
 Two thirds of people who die by suicide have not been in contact with mental health services prior to their death, which makes this a significant public health issue.

 "Everyone can play their part in suicide prevention and even the smallest interventions can make a difference.
 The ZSA’s ambition is to make suicide awareness training available to everyone.
 They have developed an evidence-based online training tool which is available on their website and is free to everyone."

-You can access the full text of the Minister's letter here.
+You can access the full text of the Minister's letter on our website.